MVNU is an environment in which homeschooled students shine.

 - What are the application requirements for the traditional undergraduate program?

-- A student must submit an application to MVNU and send their ACT or SAT scores as well as their home school transcript.
-Transcripts may be sent via mail to Traditional Admissions Office, 800 Martinsburg Road, Mount Vernon, OH 43050; emailed to email@example.com; or faxed to 740-393-0511.
+- A student must submit an application to MVNU and send their home school transcript.
+Transcripts may be sent via mail to Traditional Admissions Office, 800 Martinsburg Road, Mount Vernon, OH 43050; emailed to firstname.lastname@example.org; or faxed to 740-393-0511.
 ACT or SAT scores can be submitted, if available.

 - Each state has its own high school graduation requirements that must be completed for the awarding of a high school diploma.
 Ohio high school graduation requirements are 21 units, including: